marknokes/grav-plugin-newsletter/README.md

 # Newsletter Plugin

 The **Newsletter** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Send email newsletters to a list of opt-in subscribers.
-Automatically process unsubscribers before adding to email queue, or send right away if you're not using the queue.
+It allows you to send email newsletters to a list of opt-in subscribers.
+It will automatically process unsubscribers before adding to email queue, or send right away if you're not using the queue.
 The greeting is personalized for every user!
 The email body supports markdown.

 ## Installation